StreamedLine/StreamedLine.github.io/_posts/2017-02-09-cli_data_gem_project.markdown

 No more will my brain glaze over at the mention of bundler.

 So that's why a gemfile is so useful.
-I immediately reviewed how to populate my gemfile.

 My life is better now.

 I do wish I would have started my project by creating a gem and not tried to convert it to a gem later.
-Knowing how to easily build and publish gems means I can make real and useful things!!

-Just two months ago I was looking up basic Ruby syntax but now I feel like I have the power to create real programs.